Sex, drugs, rock ‘n’ roll – what’s a poor boy to do with such problems?

 In terms of direction and stage setting, American Idiot! was also a success.
 Consisting mostly of second-hand furniture, scaffolding, and metal girders straight out of the Rent playbook – the scenery was a fitting vision that played to the strengths of the characters’ lost children mentality.
 Additionally, the abundant use of television screens especially in the show’s opening was brutally effective in not only detailing how media-driven many of our lives have become but also acting as a stark reminder of just how much our country has gone through in the 10 plus years since 9/11.

 For sound, the inclusion of a live band on stage, as well as the actors’ own skilled musicianship, was a refreshing sight to behold and hear.
 Van Hughes especially proved convincing as a budding rocker, and the whole cast’s rendition of the Green Day hit “Good Riddance (Time of Your Life)” during a second curtain call was an unexpected treat.
-Even a clever line by a character, which mentioned going to see a band that “probably sucked” was used as a moment to break the fourth wall and featured several humorous double-takes exchanged the actors and musicians in the wings.
+Even a clever line by a character, which mentioned going to see a band that “probably sucked” was used as a moment to break the fourth wall and featured several humorous double-takes exchanged by the actors and musicians in the wings.

 The music itself too made a strong case towards revisiting the Green Day catalogue.
 Despite the accolades that immediately come to mind when thinking of the album that started everything, Billie Joe Armstrong and company appear to have a natural touch for writing for the stage.
 Heck, go see them live in concert.
 Anyone who has can tell you that the boys from Berkeley have a flair for the dramatic.
 And it’s worth noting that much of the material included in American Idiot! that hadn’t previously appeared on a Green Day release could easily have found itself on any of the band’s releases since 1997’s Nimrod.